 We’re committed to working, not only for the benefit of your child and the adoptive parents, but also for you – the loving mother who makes this choice.
 We want you to have the resources, emotionally and financially, to help you succeed in your life.
 We want to give you all the preparation you need so you can look back on your adoption choice with gratitude and joy.

 You can feel comfortable knowing that Forever Bound Adoption families have been thoroughly screened, examined, and educated about adoption, but more importantly, know that adopted children are loved and treasured.
-Significant sacrifices are made for them before they’re even born.
+Significant sacrifices are made by potential adoptive parents before they have an adopted child placed in their arms.
 An expectant mother like you carries her baby for nine months and makes the loving, courageous choice of adoption.
 At the same time, adoptive parents submit themselves to a rigorous process for the privilege to adopt.
 These children are deeply loved and joyfully welcomed into their forever homes.

 Adopted children grow up knowing they are doubly loved – by their biological and adoptive parents.
 This love is demonstrated by the sacrifices made by each parent in their lives.
 Adoptive parents are eager to share with their children your legacy of love, courage, and selflessness in choosing adoption.